-Building specific instructions regarding:
+Building-specific instructions regarding:

 Host escort to the work site from the building entrance.
 Service provider must be escorted from the building entrance to the work site.
-The service provider should be provided with the name of the escort and information for notification of the host upon arrival.
+The service provider must be provided with the name of the escort and information for notification of the host upon arrival.

 Designated entry times.